doecode/server/src/main/java/gov/osti/services/Metadata.md

 `GET /doecodeapi/services/metadata/autopopulate?repo={url}`

-Attempt to read information from the given *repository URL* value.
+Attempt to read information from the given *Repository URL* value.
 Supports github.com, bitbucket.org, and sourceforge.com.
 Any relevant information from the repository API will be returned in JSON metadata format.
 Mapped repository information varies according to service API-supplied metadata.
 Optionally, you may specify a query parameter of "format=yaml" to receive YAML file suitable for download.